The Department of Anthropology's Social Anthropology program offers a Ph.D. in Anthropology, with a special emphasis on Medical Anthropology.

 The faculty works in close association with physicians and researchers at the Harvard Medical School and its Department of Social Medicine, as well as with public health practitioners at Harvard and in the community.
 While most of the anthropologists at Harvard deal in some way with these issues, the Medical Anthropology program is comprised of a group of faculty, post-doctoral fellows, and graduate students, divided between Anthropology and Social Medicine.
 This group meets once a week for guest lectures by some of the most preeminent thinkers in the field of medical anthropology.
 At Harvard, the program is directed by Arthur Kleinman, Rabb Professor of Medical Anthropology, Department of Anthropology and Dr. Paul Farmer.

-Application to the Ph.D. program in follows usual procedures for application for the Harvard Graduate School of Arts and Sciences, including GRE examinations.
+Application to the Ph.D. program in follows usual procedures for application for the Harvard Graduate School of Arts and Sciences.
 You should indicate your medical anthropology interest in the statement of purpose when applying to the Ph.D. in Social Anthropology.